tigr0w/BC-SECURITY_Empire/.github/CONTRIBUTING.md

   * Please post a screenshot of the error, a link to a Pastebin dump of the error, or embedded text of the error.
 * Any additional information.

+## Where should I branch my code?
+* Submit pull requests to the [main branch](https://github.com/BC-SECURITY/Empire/tree/main).
+After testing, changes will be merged to `main`.
+  * Sponsors Repo: Submit pull requests to `private-main` for most cases. `sponsors-main` for sponsor specific changes, `kali-main` for kali specific changes.

 ## Submitting Modules

-* Submit pull requests to the [dev branch](https://github.com/BC-SECURITY/Empire/tree/dev).
-After testing, changes will be merged to master.
 * Depending on what you're working on, base your module on [powershell_template.py](https://github.com/BC-SECURITY/Empire/blob/master/empire/server/modules/powershell_template.py) or [python_template.py](https://github.com/BC-SECURITY/Empire/blob/master/empire/server/modules/python_template.py). **Note** that for some modules you may need to massage the output to get it into a nicely displayable text format with [Out-String](https://github.com/PowerShellEmpire/Empire/blob/0cbdb165a29e4a65ad8dddf03f6f0e36c33a7350/lib/modules/situational_awareness/network/powerview/get_user.py#L111).
 * Cite previous work in the **'Comments'** module section.
 * If your script.ps1 logic is large, may be reused by multiple modules, or is updated often, consider implementing the logic in the appropriate **data/module_source/*** directory and [pulling the script contents into the module on tasking](https://github.com/PowerShellEmpire/Empire/blob/0cbdb165a29e4a65ad8dddf03f6f0e36c33a7350/lib/modules/situational_awareness/network/powerview/get_user.py#L85-L95).